AmrBenSalem/AWS-SAA-C02-Course/README.md

 - With increasing use of IPv6, this should be added as a default
 - Range is either allocated by AWS as in you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
-- IPv6 does not have private addresses, they are all routed as public by default.
+- IPv6 does not have private addresses, they are publicly routeable by default.

 #### 1.5.3.2.
 DNS provided by R53